joshbegley/nyt-latest/README.md

 `Hannah Slovut-Einertson’s first Sunday puzzle for The Times presents a vertical challenge.`\
 https://www.nytimes.com/2026/06/20/crosswords/daily-puzzle-2026-06-21.html

-**Mona Kahlil, Defender of Sea Turtles, Killed in an Israel Strike in Lebanon**\
+**Mona Khalil, Defender of Sea Turtles, Killed in an Israeli Strike in Lebanon**\
-`For a quarter century, Ms. Kahlil ran a guesthouse and worked to protect endangered sea turtles who every summer lay their eggs on a stretch of beach near Tyre, Lebanon.`\
+`For a quarter century, Ms. Khalil ran a guesthouse and worked to protect endangered sea turtles who every summer lay their eggs on a stretch of beach near Tyre, Lebanon.`\
 https://www.nytimes.com/2026/06/20/world/middleeast/mona-kahlil-turtles-lebanon-conservation.html

 **U.S. and Iran Offer Contradictory Statements on Strait of Hormuz**\